nambuntu/reactive-programming-performance/README.md

 > **Reactive programming** is a [programming paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) oriented around [data flows](https://en.wikipedia.org/wiki/Dataflow_programming) and the propagation of change.
 This means that it should be possible to express static or dynamic data flows with ease in the programming languages used and that the underlying execution model will automatically propagate changes through the data flow

+The reason Reactive Programming can do this is by avoiding operating system blocking calls that always lead to process and context switches.
-Spring-boot and Vert.x can help us start with Reactive Programming easily to work on a concrete problem, but for more general concepts I always find the following links helpful:
+Furthermore, both spring-boot and Vert.x can help us start with Reactive Programming easily to work on a concrete problem.
+For more general concepts I always find the following links helpful:

 [The Reactive Manifesto](https://www.reactivemanifesto.org/)